socotecio/django-socio-grpc/docs/settings.rst

       "your_project.permissions.HasServiceAccess",
   ]

-For more details, see the `DRF documentation as DSG use the same system <https://www.django-rest-framework.org/api-guide/permissions/>`_.
+For more details, see the `DRF documentation on permissions as DSG use the same system <https://www.django-rest-framework.org/api-guide/permissions/>`_.

 GRPC_ASYNC